 "Well, the people, I would say.
 There is no patent.
 Could you patent the sun?" - Jonas Salk, 1914-1995

 [On being asked who owned the patent on his polio vaccine.]

 From 1962.
 A doctor and nurse administer polio vaccine at a Houston Colt .45s game.
 The late 50s and early 60s saw a Houston-wide effort to knock out this devastating disease.

 Image courtesy of The TMC Library, McGovern Historical Collection IC 04, Harris County Medical Society records, box Victory Over Polio.

-Polio in Art
+The Polio Years in Texas